MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/doccreation-function.md

 ---
 # <a name="doccreation-function"></a>Função DOCCREATION

-Retorna a data e a hora em que um documento foi criado, como um valor serial.
+Retorna a data e a hora em que um documento foi criado, como um valor de série.

 ## <a name="syntax"></a>Sintaxe